Peanut Butter And Jelly Overnight Oats

 Storage Tips

 Store in an airtight glass container for the best results.
-(I used this Le Parfait Super Jar.)
+(I used this Le Parfait Jar.)
 Keep it in the fridge for up to 5 days.

 Recipe